 We are looking for students who combine academic excellence and ambition with intellectual curiosity and the determination to read as widely as possible.
 Our successful applicants usually read extensively beyond the school syllabus while maintaining strong analytical skills in close reading.
 Enthusiasm and a love of the subject are vital.

-There will be two interviews of approximately 20 minutes.
+There will usually be two interviews of approximately 20 minutes.
 In one interview, candidates will be asked to discuss a poem which will be supplied about half an hour earlier.
-In the other interview, candidates may be asked about their reading interests, the written work they have submitted, and the authors and texts they have studied at A-level.
+In the other interview, candidates may be asked about their reading interests, the written work they have submitted, and the authors and texts they have studied at A-level or equivalent.

 Jesus has a thriving community of graduate students in English, and we are actively expanding our postgraduate intake.
 For the last few years, we have been co-funding a number of full scholarships for MSt and DPhil students and we are committed to continuing to do all we can to support our students financially, as well as intellectually.

-We welcome applicants for the following postgraduate courses in English:
+We welcome applications for the following postgraduate courses in English:

 - DPhil in English Language and Literature